haseeb-cb/fundamentals-of-gis/Content/6_Exercise.md

 ### Map visualization

 15. All done!
 Make a final map in the layout manager, showing the locations of deaths, the water pumps, and the heatmap.
-Remember to include a legend, with information that readers can un-derstand.
+	- You can also make multiple maps, separating the data and making a map with the Thiessen polygons, do what you think is best and argument this in your reflection!

 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJ4MTV3V05CSzZKRHc3Vml2Ijp7In